woocommerce/woocommerce-admin/packages/experimental/README.md

 # Experimental

+This is a private package and will not be published for external use.

 A collection of component imports and exports that are aliases for components transitioning from experimental to non-experimental.
 This package prevents the component from being undefined when the `@wordpress/components` library version is unclear.

 ## Installation